Gree

 E2

-Indoor unit stops cooling and displays E2; may occur shortly after startup, especially in cooling mode.
+Indoor unit stops cooling and displays E2; this may occur shortly after startup, especially in cooling mode.

 Evaporator Coil Freeze Protection / Anti-freeze Protection